How to Properly and Successfully Plan for Your MVP

-Identify insights: Draw conclusions from the data and feedback analysis to gain insights into the strengths and weaknesses of your MVP.
+Identify insights: Conclude the data and feedback analysis to gain insights into the strengths and weaknesses of your MVP.
 Identify any areas where your assumptions were incorrect or where user expectations were not met.

 Adjust your strategy: Based on the insights you’ve gained, make strategic adjustments to your product, target audience, or business model.
 This might involve pivoting, refining your value proposition, or adding new features.

 Implement changes: Apply the learnings from your analysis to make improvements to your MVP.
 This can include updating features, refining the user experience, or addressing any identified issues.

 Test and iterate: Continuously test the impact of the changes you’ve made and gather additional data and feedback.
 Iterate on your MVP as needed to ensure it continues to evolve and meet the needs of your target audience.